eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 -->

 ![Figure 2](./media/Figure_2_functional_architecture.png)
-*Figure 2: Functional Architecture*
+*Figure 2: Overview of the Age Verification Solution architecture*

-## 4.2 Entities in an Age Verification Solution
+## 4.2 Entities

-An age verification solution involves several key entities, each with distinct roles and responsibilities to ensure secure, interoperable, and privacy-preserving verification of age attributes across digital services.
+The age verification solution involves several key entities, each with distinct roles and responsibilities to ensure secure, interoperable, and privacy-preserving verification of age attributes across digital services.
 - **3rd Party Data Sources**: A trusted private data source is a non-governmental, commercially operated entity that maintains accurate and verifiable user information, which can be leveraged for age verification purposes (e.g.